FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

  * My voice was echoed during the video'd simulation.

  * In the future, I would also like to explore situations where the tuner is wrong and the user pushes back and answer questions like: How should the GuitarBuddy handle this?
-What of things would it say?
+What kind of things would it say?
 What if it was calibrated properly?
 What if not?
 Could we resync up the device using the user? -> would love to explore this in future labs.
 Could you sync the pi so when you hit a pan it a makes a sound of your choosing (e.g., percussion) then hitting the table makes a drum.
 You could then use anywhere you are as a drumset or other instrument.

 \*\**your answer here*\*\*